 - Turn over engine by hand until the pencil is pushed to the top of the cylinder (valves are now closed)

 - Refit the spark plug

-Wash the machine thoroughly, allow dry and coat with Dupont coating.
+Wash the machine thoroughly, allow dry, and coat it with Dupont coating.
 The Teflon coat helps guard against moisture, rust, and electrical damage.
-You can use WD40 but the Teflon works best.
+You can use WD40, but the Teflon works best.
 Safe to spray everything but belts.

 Many people place a simple plastic sheet over the machine; this isn’t ideal.
 Plastic will trap moisture almost as bad as the machine sitting in the rain.

 A good quality breathable cover will allow trapped moisture to escape through the material.

 You can check out the cover I recommend here on the “Snowblower maintenance tools page.”

 You may also find the following posts useful:

 John Cunningham is an Automotive Technician and writer at Lawnmowerfixed.com.

 He’s been a mechanic for over twenty-five years and shares his know-how and hands-on experience in our DIY repair guides.